-The school will ensure that appropriate filtering systems are in place on school devices and school networks to prevent children accessing inappropriate material.
+The school will ensure that appropriate filtering systems are in place on school devices and school networks to prevent children accessing inappropriate material, in accordance with the school's Cyber-security Policy.
 The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.
 The school will also ensure that it meets the filtering and monitoring standards published by the DfE.